Despite detesting it for years, I eventually decided to love and care for my hair. I hope this will help you do the same.

 Learning to Love and Care for My Curly Hair

-The first thing I did is I had the remaining straight hair cut off to remove all the memories of my hair straightening days.
+The first thing I did is have the remaining straight hair cut off to remove all the memories of my hair straightening days.
 I really do not want to remember those painful moments.
 You see, having your hair straightened is painful—the medicine, the hair ironing, and (if the attendant is not careful) you might end up with a burnt scalp.
 Gosh!
 I can’t believe I did that to my lovely curls!

 Now, I just want to help other women to learn to love their curls, help them find products that are suitable for their hair type, and give tips to maintain their beautiful curls.

-In the Philippines, there are very few product advertisements for curly hair, but there are bunch of advertisements for straight hair.
-You can really see the discrimination for the two categories.
+In the Philippines, there are very few product advertisements for curly hair, but there are a bunch of advertisements for straight hair.
+You can really see the discrimination between the two categories.
 But don’t be sad, there are still products sold online or in big shopping malls for curly hair (although it’s really limited).

-Before using any products on your hair, however, first you have to know your hair type, as hair care routine varies depending on your curl type.
+Before using any products on your hair, however, you first have to know your hair type, as hair care routine varies depending on your curl type.
 There are at least 10 hair types, and mine is classified under 2C-wavy and 3A-curly.
 To find out more about your hair type, check out the video below.

 Essential Items for Maintaining Healthy Curly Hair